 Once the data has been uploaded from the AquaSonde and saved, the sonde's memory may be cleared by clicking on the 'Clear Sonde Memory' button, which is located on the 'Data Logging Setup' tab.
-See section 9.1.1 Clearing the sonde's memory.
+See section 9.1.1 Clearing the Sonde's memory.

-12. The AS-7000 Automatic Cleaning System
+12. The AquaSonde Automatic Cleaning System

-The AS-7000 features a motorised cleaning mechanism.
-This cleaning mechanism is designed for use during long term deployment.
+The AS-6000 and AS-7000 feature a motorised cleaning mechanism.
+This cleaning mechanism is designed for use during calibration and long term deployment.